 This shrimp po boy sandwich is by far one of our favorites and for good reason.
 Succulent cornmeal fried shrimp is loaded onto a french roll with slices of tomato and crunchy lettuce, then smothered in a homemade spicy cajun sauce.
 For an extra kick, you can add a few drops of Tabasco.

 Chef's Note: We recommend frying a few medium shrimp at a time to reach the best texture and cook time.

 5. Easy Fried Oyster Po'Boy

-In this recipe it’s all about the oysters.
-Shucked oysters are dipped into a spicy egg and buttermilk mixture, then coated with a half cup cornmeal and seasoning.
-After cooking in oil for a couple minutes, they are left to dry on a paper towel.
-Once they’re ready, serve them on a french roll with tomatoes, lettuce, and a homemade remoulade.
+In this recipe it's all about the oysters.
+Shucked oysters are dipped into a spicy egg and buttermilk mixture, then coated with half a cup of cornmeal and seasoning.
+After cooking in oil for a couple of minutes, they are left to dry on a paper towel.
+Once they're ready, serve them on a french roll with tomatoes, lettuce, and homemade remoulade.
 Now that is Southern comfort.

 6. Sous Vide Soft Shell Crab Po'Boys with Mango-Dill Mayo

 The first time I had soft shell crab in the South I was blown away.
 Never had I realized how delicious a crab could be with the shell on.
 If you're looking for a soft shell crab recipe to test the waters or want to mix up the standard po'boy fixings, then give this a go.
 You won't be sorry.

 7. Blackened N'awlins-ish Tilapia Po-Boys